nitinkhatri749/ML-Practice/README.md

 # ML-Practice

+Entire work is done on Spyder(Scientific Python Development Environment).
+So many Introduction videos are available on [Spyder](https://www.youtube.com/results?search_query=spyder+introduction).

+###### Prerequisites-
+One should have knowledge of - Python and it's libraries - Numpy (Python package used for Scientific Computing), Matplotlib (Data Visualization library), Pandas(used for data maniulation and importing data), scikit-learn/sklearn (Python library for machine learning & predictive modeling)

 ## Data Preprocessing-
 Before starting we should have basic knowledge of Numpy, matplotlib, Pandas & sklearn which has been covered(or still working on) in other [repositories](https://github.com/nitinkhatri749).